 Finding the growth trajectory

-In the first eight months of the year, Vietnam exported 11 billion USD of wood and wood products, up 6.2% over the same period in 2021.
-However, according to a survey from Forest Trend, 90% of companies are still in the process of reducing orders by an average of 30 to 60%.
-Most factories can only maintain a capacity of between 40 and 50%.
+In the first eight months of the year, Vietnam’s wood and wood product exports reached $11 billion, marking a 6.2% increase from the same period in 2021.
+However, a Forest Trend survey indicates that 90% of companies are still reducing orders by an average of 30 to 60%.

-It is difficult for working people to accept the furniture industry’s decline from its growth trajectory.
+Workers find it hard to accept the furniture industry’s deviation from its growth trajectory.
 Minister of Agriculture and Rural Development Le Minh Hoan has determined that the production capacity and strengths of the wood industry still exist.
 This decline is primarily attributable to objective factors such as political tension, a sharp rise in consumer prices, inflation, logistics costs, and raw materials, among others.